 I will never forget that day at Smugglers Notch when Greg and my eyes met.
 Ironically my mother had arranged the meeting, it was her ritual to purchase lift tickets for our lodging guests from Greg in the Group Sales Office, and she insisted I tag along.
-I was too young at that first brief encounter, 16, still there were stars, that magic feeling.
-Time passed, I grew up a little, but I didn’t forget him.
+I was too young at that first brief encounter, 16, but I felt the seismic shift, the stars, the magic, the chemistry… I knew Greg did too.
+It was electric… Time passed, I grew up a little, but I never forgot him or that moment.

-We love skiing, and sharing that passion has been a significant part of our romance and the fate that keeps us on track.
+We love skiing, and sharing that passion has been a significant part of our romance, our family strength, and the fate that keeps us on track.
 There are many ski places we have yet to visit in Europe, and our mutual ski bucket list will bring us there together.
 I know I am “waxing” too romantic, but I hope you find your forever ski mate.